The war in Ukraine will surely be a treasure trove of data for those who study the nature of modern warfare in the 21st century.

-In a new post from March 18, Lee posted four videos along with the caption: “Videos from the past few weeks of Ukrainian SBU Alpha UAVs dropping munitions of Russian armor and a loitering munition strike (likely with a PG-7 round) on a Russian tank.”
+In a post from March 18, Lee posted four videos along with the caption: “Videos from the past few weeks of Ukrainian SBU Alpha UAVs dropping munitions of Russian armor and a loitering munition strike (likely with a PG-7 round) on a Russian tank.”

 The first three videos in the post are all very similar and feature gun-sight footage from Ukrainian drones.